- The EECS Domain

 If you are blocked by the firewall, you can still copy files back and forth to your local system by using a Remote Desktop session.

-- Windows XP Professional and Vista Enterprise have the Remote Desktop Connection client installed by default.
+- Most Windows systems have the Remote Desktop Connection client installed by default.

 - If you need to download and install Remote Desktop, obtain it directly from Microsoft: type “remote desktop client” in the search field on the Microsoft Downloads page.